 - Squarespace (we host forgetcomputers.com and robotcloud.net here!)

 Most people involved with web development (even the geeks) are starting to host their sites on inexpensive CMS services like Tumblr and Squarespace because they're:

-- Just as much of a regular host as any of the others but cut out the unnecessary stuff you don't need such as email hosting, complicated management, installing a CMS etc.
+- Just as much of a regular host as any of the others but cut out the unnecessary stuff you don't need such as email hosting, complex management, installing a CMS, etc.

 - Complete control over the design with HTML and CSS just as you would with a regular host.